apache/mxnet/docs/tutorials/basic/data.md

 ## Custom  Iterator
-When the in-built iterators does not suit your application, you can create a custom data iterator.
+When the in-built iterators do not suit your application, you can create a custom data iterator.

 An iterator in _MXNet_ should
 1. Implement `next()` in ``Python2`` or `__next()__` in ``Python3``,